rscherrer/brachypode/README.md

 ## Content of this repository

 * `main.cpp`: is the main source file of the program
-* `ci`: contains the necessary files for continuous integration
 * `src`: contains the source code (`.h` and `.cpp` files) for the program, coded in C++17
 * `tests`: contains the testing scripts (the Boost C++ library was used for test-driven development)

-The program was developed on Ubuntu 20.04 using QtCreator, and so comes with `.pro` files used by Qt to compile a running version of the program (`brachypode`, in release mode) and a version running all the tests (`brachypode_test`, in debug mode).
-These `.pro` files contain all the settings used to built the program during its development.
-The accompanying `.pri` files specify which scripts need to be included in the build.
-The script `brachypode.pro` may be reused to build the program on another machine using Qt, but the source code can also be compiled with other tools (e.g. XCode, Visual Studio etc.).

 ## About the study